We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 However, on our trip to the Sarek National Park in Sweden we realised that 10000 mAh might not be sufficient for longer trips exceeding 4-5 days (depending on how much gear you have to charge).

-As we are planning a more extensive trip this year we had a look on a USB battery which has even more capacity at a similar weight and size of our old Anker Astro E3.
+As we are planning a more extensive trip this year we had a look on a USB battery which has even more capacity at a similar weight and size of my old Anker Astro E3.

 There are a few alternative USB Power banks available which I would like to mention.

 If you need the ultimate power bank in your camp then you should probably have a look at the Anker Power House.
 It offers a capacity of 120.000 mAh and can be connected to your car to recharge it.

 If you are looking for a waterproof alternative to the Anker Power Bank then you could have a look at the EasyAcc 20000 mAh, a rugged outdoor power bank which is IP67 waterproof.
 Another waterproof solution is the PWR27 which can be found on Kickstarter (have not tested it myself).